KeagenT/PokemonScraper/README.md

 # Pokemon Scraper
   A dynamic scraper for serebii.net's galarian pokedex.
-  Use it to build your own educational Databases or for proof of concepts.
+  Use it to for whatever educational projects you'd like.
-  Comes with a pre-scraped JSON file with all new Galarian Pokemon.
+  Includes a pre-scraped GalarDex file with all new Galarian Pokemon.
-  The scraper has been tested for all Galar exclusive mons excluding .
+  The scraper has been tested for all Galar exclusive pokemon excluding expansion pokemon.
 It is possible to scrape mons inexclusive to galar, as the "types" field accounts for regional forms.

 # Using Scrapy
   This project requires Scrapy and Python 3.X to run.
   Refer to the [Scrapy](https://docs.scrapy.org/en/latest/intro/tutorial.html) tutorial for more information.
-  Navigate to this project's directory with the CL and run the following command:
+  Navigate to this project's directory with the CLI and run the following command:
 ```
 scrapy crawl pokespider -o GalarDex.json -t json